 - The Scandale card cuts your end-game points in half.

 Unlike prestige and luxury cards, when you bid not to take a disgrace card, that money is lost.
 You do not reclaim it.
 If a player no longer wishes to bid and chooses to pass, they must take the disgrace card.
 Ouch!

 End of Game

-A game of high society end when the fourth status card with green background is revealed.
+A game of high society ends when the fourth status card with a green background is revealed.
 You do not bid on this card, the game simply ends.

 When the game ends, everyone reveals how much money have remaining.
 The player(s) who have the least amount of money are cast out, removed from the game and are ineligible to win regardless of how many points they have earned from status cards.
 How embarrassing!

 Among the remaining players, status points are totaled up, adding luxury cards together, multiplying by and prestige cards, and reducing any points from disgrace cards.